nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a student : `add`

-This feature in Class Manager 2023 is a robust tool that empowers CS2103T TAs to add new student information according to the specified parameters (FIRST NAME, LAST NAME, SCHOOL EMAIL, CLASS NUMBER, and STUDENT NUMBER, TAG[Optional]).
+This feature in Class Manager 2023 is a robust tool that empowers CS2103T TAs to add new student information according to the specified parameters (NAME, PHONE NUMBER, SCHOOL EMAIL, STUDENT NUMBER, CLASS NUMBER, TAG[Optional]).

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL s/STUDENT_NUMBER c/CLASS_NUMBER [t/TAG]…​`

 * **ALL** the fields must be provided.
-* The FIRST NAME and LAST NAME fields are case-sensitive.
+* The NAME fields are case-sensitive.
 * STUDENT NUMBER needs to be unique

 <box type="tip" seamless>